 Online reservations required

-World of Illumination is the World’s largest drive through light show and only has a few locations across the U.S., so we’re fortunate to have them here in!
-They have some of the best holiday lights in Phoenix.
+World of Illumination is the World’s largest drive through light show and only has a few locations across the U.S., so we’re fortunate to have them here in Arizona.
+They have some of the best holiday lights shows in Phoenix.

 WOI hosts epic light shows every year at 2 different locations in the valley, both with different themes.
-The west side location- Glendale- has a Candy Rush theme for the 2021-2022 season and I must say, it is better than last year’s Rockin Christmas!
+The west side location- Glendale- has a Reindeer Road theme for the 2023-2024 season and I must say, it is going to be a good one!

 Online reservations are required which makes it easy to pull up in your car and enter the light show.
 Check out their other location below!

-The other World of Illumination light show is located in Tempe.
-This season’s theme is Reindeer Road, creating a much different experience than the Glendale Candy Rush!
+One of the other World of Illumination light shows is located in Tempe.
+This season’s theme is Cosmic Sleigh Ride, creating a much different experience than the Glendale Reindeer Road!
 So if you wanted to visit both, it would be worth it.

 Are these drive through light shows really worth the cost?